yemyatthu1990/G730_Myanmar_Font_Installer/README.md

 ### Modifying the framework.odex

-1. Pull all files from system/framework directory of your device
+1. Pull all files from system/framework directory of your device.
-2. Decompile framework.odex
+2. Decompile framework.odex.
-3. Edit "createFromAssets" method located in android/graphics/Typeface.smaliCodes to be editted are shown below.
+3. Edit "createFromAssets" method located in android/graphics/Typeface.smali.
+Codes to be editted are shown below.
+4. SMALI the decompiled folder of framework.odex in a classes.dex file and pack it into framework.jar to make it deodexed.
+5. Push it to somewhere on your device, odex and sign it
+6. Now, this modded framework.odex will return only typeface of /system/framework/Roboto-Regular.ttf.
+So that, fonts from assets of any custom font embedded apps will not take effect anymore.

+### References For Decompile & Recompiling odex files
+* [
+[HOW TO][Windows] Manually Deodex and Odex back](http://forum.xda-developers.com/galaxy-s2/themes-apps/how-to-manually-deodex-odex-t1208320).
+This method also works on Linux and OS X.
+* [[GUIDE/TOOL] Make a new odex file (1by1_ReOdexer batch file)](http://forum.xda-developers.com/showthread.php?t=1853569).
+* [
+[HOW-TO] Decompile ICS and above apk and jar files MANUALLY](http://forum.xda-developers.com/showthread.php?t=1732635).

 **Orginal**
 ```